Many families today are looking for a dog that is friendly, good with kids, and easy to train.

 The result was a designer dog called the goldendoodle.

-Designer dogs simply take a purebred poodle and cross it with another purebred breed.
+To create a designer dog, simply take a purebred poodle and cross it with another purebred breed.
 Most designer dogs are bred to link the poodle’s non-shedding coat with the positive characteristics of another breed.

 So what is the result of mixing two different pure breeds?